-Registered investment advisers are required in this Item to provide you with certain financial information or disclosures about its financial condition.
-We have no financial condition that impairs our ability to meet contractual and fiduciary commitments to clients, and we have not been the subject of a bankruptcy proceeding.
+As an advisory firm, we are required in this Item to disclose any financial condition that is reasonably likely to impair our ability to meet our contractual obligations.
+We have no financial condition that impairs our ability to meet contractual and fiduciary commitments to clients, and we have not been the subject of a bankruptcy proceeding at any time during the past ten years.
 We do not have custody of client cash or securities, nor do we solicit prepayment of management fees.
+Therefore, UIC has nothing to disclose under this Item.